ahmeterdem1/ahmetgpt/README.md

 Given the circumstances, the given model tops at ~%35 accuracy on the test data.
 Which is not perfect.
 But it is not a very good idea to classify peoples writing styles mainly just based on their writing frequency.
 However, the method kind of works.

+#### A Naive Approach

+Thinking more about the %35 rate, I have tried a simple model-like on the persona vectors.
+This "model" simply takes n messages, sums their vectors, returns the maximum cosine similarity persona given the persona vectors.
+Surprisingly, this model gave %26 accuracy when tried with 50 messages consecutively.
+Over %50 accuracy is only reached when it has taken around 1000 messages per person.
+This indicates that the %35 accuracy with 10 consecutive cosine similarity vectors are indeed very good given the extent of the data.